 Make sure your reference is able to provide this information and that it matches what you wrote in your CV or said at the interview.

-Also, they will ask them to describe your accomplishments, evaluate your skills, and whether they would hire you again or guarantee for you in another way.
+Also, they will ask them to describe your accomplishments, evaluate your skills, and whether they would hire you again or vouch for you in another way.

 First, make sure your references are rock-solid and onboard with providing an amazing reference.
 Of course, they need to know they will be contacted.
 Never put someone on your reference list without them knowing or agreeing to be your reference.